pychuang/ll-api/doc/source/guide-participant.rst

 	#.
 When a test period starts, download test queries and submit your test runs.
 Again, the test period will last for several weeks but there is no need (nor the possibility) to update runs.

 #.
 If you take part in CLEF

     #.
-Write up your findings.
+Write up your findings in a CLEF Working note paper (see schedule below)
     #.
 Come to and present your work at `CLEF 2015 in Toulouse, France <http://clef2015.clef-initiative.eu/CLEF2015/>`_ in September 2015.

 We hope that all steps but 3. and 4. are self explanatory.
 Below we detail